 While I can’t speak for All the regional camera store chains, I have firsthand experience with all the ones I mentioned earlier and I can tell you this… Just like the Mom-and-Pop stores from my childhood, these regional retailers are Education first.

 Now don’t get me wrong — B&H and Adorama put LOTS of great educational material on the internet.
+The B&H EventSpace is amazing!
 The kind of education I am talking about is the kind where you walk into a store and don’t have to stand in a line with electronic numbers above 20 counter spaces.
 I’m talking about the places where a few people who are passionate and knowledgeable about photography are willing to share what they know and to take the time to listen to YOUR needs and help you make wise decisions.

 In other words, I am talking about personalized education — one-on-one with a human being.
 If you don’t live near one of these regional stores, you can still do business with them online and you can still call them on the phone, and they will take the time with you and listen to you and to understand your needs and goals.